Coneriys/apache4/docs/content/middlewares/http/buffering.md

 ---
-title: "Traefik Buffering Documentation"
+title: "apache4 Buffering Documentation"
-description: "The HTTP buffering middleware in Traefik Proxy limits the size of requests that can be forwarded to Services.
+description: "The HTTP buffering middleware in apache4 Proxy limits the size of requests that can be forwarded to Services.
 Read the technical documentation."
 ---

 # Buffering